Chilembwe uprising: Siege of Mbombwe and attempted escape

-Troops of the KAR launched a tentative attack on Mbombwe on 25 January but the engagement proved inconclusive.
+KAR troops launched a tentative attack on Mbombwe on 25 January but the engagement proved inconclusive.
 Chilembwe's forces held a strong defensive position along the Mbombwe river and could not be pushed back.
-Two African government soldiers were killed and three were wounded; Chilembwe's losses have been estimated as about 20.
+Two KAR soldiers were killed and three were wounded; Chilembwe's losses have been estimated as about 20.

 On 26 January, a group of rebels attacked a Catholic mission at Nguludi belonging to Father Swelsen.
-The mission was defended by four African armed guards, one of whom was killed, Father Swelsen was also wounded in the fighting and the church was burnt down.
-The military and militia forces assaulted Mbombwe again the same day but encountered no resistance.
+The mission was defended by four African armed guards, one of whom was killed; Father Swelsen was also wounded in the fighting and the church was burnt down, resulting in the death of a young girl who was inside at the time.
+KAR and NVR troops assaulted Mbombwe again the same day but encountered no resistance.
 Many rebels, including Chilembwe, had fled the village disguised as civilians.
-Mbombwe's fall and the government troops' subsequent demolition of Chilembwe's church with dynamite ended the rebellion.
+Mbombwe's fall and the subsequent demolition of Chilembwe's church with dynamite by government soldiers ended the rebellion.
 Kaduya was captured and brought back to Magomero where he was publicly executed.
 This was the final attack of the rebellion, and Morris attributed the decision to attack the Catholic mission to "the pervasive anti-Catholic sentiments expressed by the independent Baptists".

-Following the attacks, Chilembwe would meditate on the summit of Chilimankhanje hill instead of attempting to regroup the now dispersed rebel troops.
+Following the attacks, Chilembwe meditated on the summit of Chilimankhanje hill instead of attempting to regroup the now dispersed rebel troops.
 He was eventually convinced to leave the hill and escape to Mozambique, a land that he had already been to numerous times during his hunting trips.
-Chilemwe also wrote a letter to the German colonial regime in Tunduru, asking for aid.
-He never received a response, and the letter was considered an embarrassment to his supporters, given the Germany's reputation as a particularly oppressive colonial power.
+Chilembwe also wrote a letter to the German colonial authorities in Tunduru, asking for aid.
+He never received a response, and the letter was considered an embarrassment to his supporters, given Germany's reputation as a particularly oppressive colonial power.

-After the defeat of the rebellion, most of the remaining insurgents attempted to escape eastwards across the Shire Highlands, towards Portuguese East Africa, from where they hoped to head north to German territory.
-Chilembwe was seen by a patrol of Nyasaland police and shot dead on 3 February near Mlanje.
+After the defeat of the rebellion, most of the remaining insurgents attempted to escape eastwards across the Shire Highlands, towards Portuguese East Africa, from where they hoped to head north to German-controlled territory.
+Chilembwe was spotted by a Nyasaland Police patrol and shot dead on 3 February near Mlanje.
 Many other rebels were captured; 300 were imprisoned following the rebellion and 40 were executed.
 Around 30 rebels evaded capture and settled in Portuguese territory near the Nyasaland border.